reimagined/resolve/docs/tutorial.md

 yarn test:e2e
 ```

-Each consequent lesson in this tutorial will offer you new tests as your application's complexity progresses.
-Run these tests to ensure that you are ready to move to the next lesson.
+Each consequent lesson in this tutorial will offer you new tests as you develop your application.
+Copy these tests to your application and run them to ensure that you are ready to move to the next lesson.

 ## **Lesson 1** - Write side - Add Shopping Lists